Computational Cognitive Neuroscience

 Figure 2:

-Connectivity between the neocortex and the pulvinar nucleus of the thalamus, in the case of primary and secondary visual areas, that is uniquely well suited for driving predictive error-driven learning.
-The numerous and relatively weaker projections from layer 6 (VI) neurons are well-suited for activating a prediction over the pulvinar, that integrates the signals from multiple cortical areas and neurons to synthesize the prediction, which improves over the course of learning throughout the neocortex and in these final projections into the pulvinar.
+Connectivity between the neocortex and the pulvinar nucleus of the thalamus, in the case of primary and secondary visual areas, that is uniquely well-suited for driving predictive error-driven learning.
+The numerous and relatively weaker projections from layer 6 (VI) neurons activate a prediction over the pulvinar, that integrates the signals from multiple cortical areas and neurons to synthesize the prediction, which improves over the course of learning throughout the neocortex and in these final projections into the pulvinar.
 By contrast, the strong, focal driver inputs from layer 5 (V) intrinsic bursting (5IB) neurons can activate an outcome representation that is essentially an unlearned copy of the activity pattern in lower cortical layers (e.g., V1 trains V2 predictions in this case).
-The periodic bursting of the 5IB neurons ensures that this outcome activity is only phasically present (i.e., the plus phase), with a complete prediction – outcome learning cycle occuring within roughly 200 ms (i.e., theta frequency, 5 Hz).
+The periodic bursting of the 5IB neurons ensures that this outcome activity is only phasically present (i.e., the plus phase), with a complete prediction – outcome learning cycle occurring within roughly 200 ms (i.e., theta frequency, 5 Hz).
 Diagram based on Sherman & Guillery (2006).

-A further elaboration of this learning algorithm provides a specific hypothesis regarding the duration of this time window, and a biologically-explicit hypothesis regarding the source of the prediction and outcome signals driving this form of learning (O’Reilly et al., 2021).
+A further elaboration of this learning algorithm provides a specific hypothesis regarding the duration of this time window, and a biologically explicit hypothesis regarding the source of the prediction and outcome signals driving this form of learning (O’Reilly et al., 2021).
 Specifically, unique features of the thalamocortical circuitry between the neocortex and the pulvinar nucleus of the thalamus should drive an alternating sequence of prediction-then-outcome states (Figure 2), over the course of a 200 ms (5 Hz) theta cycle.
 This hypothesis is consistent with considerable evidence at multiple levels, as reviewed in O’Reilly et al. (2021) (e.g., Fiebelkorn & Kastner, 2021; Sherman & Guillery, 2006; Sherman & Usrey, 2024).
 Furthermore, this same theta-cycle temporal derivative learning mechanism also applies to learning in area CA1 of the hippocampus (Ketz et al., 2013; Zheng et al., 2022).

 Figure 3: